 With an ever-increasing amount of information at students’ fingertips, educators have a responsibility to counteract the effects of confirmation bias.
 They can do this by teaching students to reflect critically on information and consider multiple perspectives.

 And Kialo Edu can help!
-Having a Kialo Edu discussion (you can even try out one of our ready-made debate topics) is a superb way to teach critical thinking to your students and combat confirmation bias.
+Having a Kialo Edu discussion — try one of our ready-made debate topics — is a superb way to teach critical thinking to your students and combat confirmation bias.

 1. Task students to gather multiple sources for a claim